CertifaiAI/CertifAI-Knowledge-Base/README.md

    *result*
 ![](metadata/13.png)

-6. In the project, move the issue to *under revision* / *solved (reviewed)* column.
+6. In the project, move the issue to *under r1evision* / *solved (reviewed)* column.

 7. Paste the solution link to the issue.
 Then add a *solved* label to the solved issue.
+Lock the conversation.
 ![](metadata/14.png)

 ## Revision required